klavinslab/aquaverse/docs/protocol_developer/tools.md

 ### Creating Documentation

 The **Docs** tab shows another editor, but this time for documentation, written in Markdown, for the operation type.
-This documentation will be displayed to the user when the click on operations of this type in the Designer.
+This documentation will be displayed to the user when they click on operations of this type in the Designer.
 The documentation will also be used to generate workflow documentation if you publish your workflow with Aquarium's <a href="#" onclick="select('Community','Exporting')">Export</a> tool.